AppZung/react-native-code-push/README.md

 # Release a mandatory update with a changelog from the last git commit (useful for staging releases)
 appzung releases deploy-react-native -m --description-from-current-git-commit

 # Force using hermes since auto-detection is not always possible.
-In a future version of the CLI use hermes will be enabled by default and there will be a --no-hermes flag instead.
+There is the equivalent --use-jsc to force using JSC engine.
 appzung releases deploy-react-native --use-hermes

 # Auto detecting the release version might not be a good strategy in a production app with multiple environments so you can specify the version